feimosi/frameworks-code-comparison/README.md

 #### Mounting

-`constructor(props)` - the first method called in the lifecycle before mounting.
-If used, it must include super(props) as the first call:
+[`constructor(props)`](https://reactjs.org/docs/react-component.html#constructor) - the first method called in the lifecycle before mounting.
+If used, it must include super(props) as first call:

 ```jsx
 constructor(props) {